 Since 1945, Duvall Homes has had a long history as a non-institutionalized single group home providing full care and training for those with Autism, Down syndrome, Cerebral Palsy and several other intellectual and developmental disabilities.
 As the word spread on the integrity, compassion and dedication of Duvall Homes’ caring staff, an influx of families with children and relatives in similar need moved to the area.

-Living independently, in their own home was always part of our mission in caring for and empowering those with developmental disabilities, so as the population grew, the need for more homes grew.
+Living independently, in their own home has always been part of our mission in caring for and empowering those with developmental disabilities, so as the population grew, the need for more homes grew.
 In the mid-80s Duvall Homes built or renovated independent cottage homes for higher functioning individuals.
-Over the next 30 years Duvall Homes transitioned all of its residents to 16 single group homes in Glenwood, DeLand, Deleon Springs, Deltona and Orange City.
+Over the next 30 years Duvall Homes transitioned all of its residents to 16 single group homes in the County of Volusia, including Glenwood, DeLand, Deleon Springs, Deltona and Orange City.
 (Duvall Homes changed its name from the original Duvall Home in 2015 to better represent its expanded footprint.)

 Today, Duvall cares for more than 100 adults ranging in age from 22 to 85.
 Group home residents participate in household chores and meal selection, and are guided in practicing a number of general life skills every day.
 Group home managers are required by APD to maintain quarterly reports on these skills and document the progress of all state-funded residents.
 Data collection is also maintained for those who are privately funded.
 Reports monitor skills surrounding living activities, educational, fitness and nutritional goals as well as a broad range of other individually set objectives.
 (More information can be obtained by clicking here at Admissions/FAQs and at Who We Are.)